devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ### Adding Reviewers

-Reviewers can be set and they will receive notification via email automatilly
+Reviewers can be set and they will receive a notification via email automatically

 ![](/img/gitflow-azuredvops/reviewers.PNG)